 Sergeant George Pas served as a Reservist with 6th Battalion The Rifles for over 14 years, completing tours of Afghanistan, Ukraine, America and Cyprus.
 An exemplary soldier, George rose through the ranks, earned a Lord Lieutenant’s Certificate of Commendation for Meritorious Voluntary Service and a Colonel in Chief’s commendation signed by HRH Prince Philip.

 But in 2011, just before George was due to start his third tour of Afghanistan as a newly promoted Platoon Sergeant, disaster struck.
 He was involved in a serious road traffic accident whilst travelling on his motorbike and sustained catastrophic injuries, including breaking his back in eight places.
-George was paralysed from the chest down and now relies on a wheelchair for mobility: a situation that has impacted his relationships with friends, former comrades and family members.
+George was paralysed from the chest down and now relies on a wheelchair for mobility.

 Life before the Overlander meant that George would have to stay behind at home whilst his family went on outings, such was the extent of his limited mobility.
-Thanks to the help of The Soldiers’ Charity, George is now able to take part in outdoor adventures with his friends and family including his wife, Emma, and their three children: Dana, Carl and Piper.
+Thanks to the help of ABF The Soldiers’ Charity, George is now able to take part in outdoor adventures with his friends and and his children.

 “We’ll even go down to the beach, go to the forest…It just means that I can now do stuff that there’s no way I could have done before; stuff that the kids would want to do.”

 The Overlander has enabled George to do things that simply would not be possible in a regular wheelchair: going into the forest, travelling through boggy fields and wading into the sea at near waist-depth.
-George has even set to attempt to scale The Three Peaks in the Overlander.
-Almost conquering Snowdon in 2015, he has his sights set on attempting Ben Nevis and Scafell Pike in the future.
 George also believes that the Overlander has had a positive impact on his family life, by affording those opportunities for the family to enjoy more outdoor activities together “It’s brought everyone closer together… The kids are quite happy putting their wellies on and running all through the water and everything in the winter, with the dog, and the Overlander means that I can do that, too”.

-Looking to the future, George is keen to use his experiences to inform people of the importance of road safety.
-An engaging speaker, George is also a regular attendee at The Soldiers’ Charity events in the South West region, and an advocate for raising funds and awareness for those charities who came to his assistance.
+An engaging speaker, George is also a regular attendee at ABF The Soldiers’ Charity events in the South West region.
 Speaking of the importance of raising funds for The Soldiers’ Charity, George had the following to say: